OpenDDS/OpenDDS/docs/devguide/content_subscription_profile.rst

   * The optional resulting_field is a field reference to a field in the resulting type.
     If present, the ``resulting_field`` is the destination for the constituent_field in the constructed sample.
     If absent, the ``constituent_field`` data is assigned to a field with the same name in the resulting type.
-    The optional “``AS``” has no effect.
+    The optional ``AS`` has no effect.

-  * If a “``*``” is used as the aggregation, each field in the resulting type is assigned the value from a same-named field in one of the constituent topic types.
+  * If a ``*`` is used as the aggregation, each field in the resulting type is assigned the value from a same-named field in one of the constituent topic types.

 * The selection lists one or more constituent topic names.
   Topic names are separated by a “join” keyword (all 3 join keywords are equivalent):